TrainWeb.org Facebook Page

 Map: PG 10 B 3 Topographic Maps

-Newspaper accounts report the train had been travelling at 50 mph in the turnout rated at 15 mph.
+Newspaper accounts report the train had been traveling at 50 mph in the turnout rated at 15 mph.
 The PRR main line from the north descends at a 1% grade along the mile leading to the wye.

 Link: 1961 wreck at this spot